OhMyKode/omk-python-project-template/README.md

 **P.S**: Project's version should not be edited manually.
 To set a specific project's version, use `make set-version` available command.

 **Principle:**
-> Version numbers communicate change impact clearly and honestly.
+> Version numbers should reflect the scope of change so users instantly understand what to expect.

 ---